All Products

 Note

-If you enable the recycle bin feature in the NAS console, the deleted files can be found in the recycle bin of the NAS file system.
+If you enable the recycle bin feature in the NAS console, deleted NAS files can be found in the NAS recycle bin.

 1. Go to the Workspaces page in the DataWorks console.
 In the top navigation bar, select a desired region.
 Find the desired workspace and choose Shortcuts > Data Studio in the Actions column.

-2. In the left-side navigation pane of the Data Studio page, click image to go to the RECYCLE BIN pane.
+2. In the left-side navigation pane of the Data Studio page, click the image icon to open the RECYCLE BIN pane.

 image

 In the RECYCLE BIN pane, you can view all deleted nodes, workflows, tables, and resources in the current workspace.
-You can select the Show Only My check box to view the items that are deleted by yourself.
+To see only the items that you deleted, select the Show Only My check box.

 image